Anay2801/cse15l-lab-reports/lab2.md

     return newArray;
 }
 ```
-To fix the bug, the assignment in the loop should be newArray[arr.length - i - 1] = arr[i]; to correctly copy the elements from arr into newArray in reverse order.
+As seen in the code above, to fix the bug, the assignment in the loop should be ```newArray[arr.length - i - 1] = arr[i];``` to correctly copy the elements from arr into newArray in reverse order.
 Additionally, the method should return newArray instead of arr.

 ## Part 3
 CSE 15L labs, in general, have been extremely fascinating to me due to the fact that I always get to learn and work with concepts I have little knowledge about.
 During weeks 2 and 3 I learnt many things that I had no prior exposure to.
 Specifically, creating a basic server and a search engine was something I enjoyed a lot.
 Like most people,I have been using complex search engines like Google almost everyday.
 The fact that I could create even such a simplified version was exciting for me.
 Additionally, going forward with these tasks and discussion with peers in the lab helped me enhance my coding skills and CS knowledge in general.